Sweet Potato Casserole with a crunchy brown sugar topping that will give you life. A Thanksgiving recipe classic!

 You didn’t think I would, but oh yes, in fact, I did.

 I am tossing you a Thanksgiving recipe today.
 THANKSGIVING!
 And I want you to catch it and love it, okay?
-It is a deep, rich, sweet potato casserole with a crunchy brown sugar topping, and it’s comforting and cozy and it’s coming for you right now – ready?
+It is a deep, rich, sweet potato casserole from scratch with a crunchy brown sugar topping, and it’s comforting and cozy and it’s coming for you right now – ready?

 I see two options for you right now.
 You can fall into a state of shock and awe that it is already borderline time for Thanksgiving (admittedly, this would be my default since usually I don’t even think about Thanksgiving until three days before – WHO AM I RIGHT NOW), OR you can realize the true fact that something this good doesn’t need to just be reserved for Thanksgiving and you can go right on ahead with your best kitchen self and make this happen even BEFORE the clock strikes dinnertime on Thanksgiving Day.
-And then you will obviously make it AGAIN when you have family gathered around the Thanksgiving table, and then AGAIN for Christmas dinner, because by this point you’ve become addicted and your family will never not ever let life go on without this recipe.

 Those are the two options.
 You can choose.

 You guys, the strange thing about this sweet potato casserole is that it is very much a dessert, but never once in my Thanksgiving career have I experienced this being served as anything other than a completely luscious side dish to accompany the mashed potatoes and gravy, turkey, green bean casserole, and soft white dinner rolls.
-It just works.
+The flavor just works.
 It’s that one little pre-dessert side that you might even like more than your real dessert.

 This is a recipe that my mom has been making for years, and she got it from one of her friends who has been making it for years before that, and there is a reason is has become a mainstay at Thanksgiving.